-Musalaha is a non-profit organization that promotes and facilitates reconciliation between Israelis and Palestinians from diverse ethnic and religious backgrounds, based on the life and teaching of Jesus.
+Musalaha is a non-profit organization that promotes and facilitates reconciliation between Israelis and Palestinians from diverse ethnic and religious backgrounds, based on Biblical Principles of Reconciliation.

 Musalaha, which means "reconciliation" in Arabic, was founded in 1990.
 Since its creation, an executive board of Palestinian and Israeli community and church leaders has led this ministry of reconciliation in taking steps towards unity in our society.

 What is Musalaha’s summer camp in Bethlehem all about?
 Is it about serving 85 children with 20 volunteers and 7 interns in 6 days?
 Is it having fun, playing games, making new friends, and enjoying summer?
 Sure.
 But what makes a difference in the lives of the participants that lasts more than a few days?

 Summertime is always a season that is eagerly awaited by children all around the world.
 Summer is a time of rest, fun, swimming and sweets, and full of trying new things.
 Many children are also given the opportunity to go to summer camps where they are able to participate in fun activities and build new friendships.
 For those who have attended summer camps or sent their children to them, they understand camp can have a profound and lasting impact on a child’s life.